Looking for shipwreck treasure? Mark your calendar for August 5th.

 It wasn't until the 1930s, that a fisherman hauled up a grimy load.
 It was an old metal lifeboat from the S.S.
 Brother Jonathan.
 Inspecting his catch, the curious fisherman found a rotten leather valise that was jammed under one of the seats.
 When he opened the valise, he was stunned.
 It contained twenty-two pounds of gold.
 In his career as a fisherman, this was his most exciting catch ever.
 It was a gift from the long-lost shipwreck, the S.S.
 Brother Jonathan.
 It’s hard to explain how leather could last 70 years underwater.
 Perhaps it’s one of the mysteries of the sea.
 Perhaps the fisherman got his story wrong.
 Probably, we will never know.
 At the time, private ownership of gold was illegal, and the fisherman secreted away his catch, sealing his lips and keeping his mouth shut about his rare find.
 Later on, his memory failed him and he could not recall the exact location where he’d netted the lifeboat.

-n 1993, a treasure hunting expedition carried out by Deep Sea Research (DSR) found the wreckage at a depth of 250 feet with the help of a mini sub.
+Then, in 1993, a treasure hunting expedition carried out by Deep Sea Research (DSR) found the wreckage at a depth of 250 feet with the help of a mini sub.
 She was found fully two miles from the best estimates of the shipwreck’s location.
 That she had moved so far underwater was attributed to the air pockets within the ship and the powerful currents.
 In 1996, DSR salvaged 1,206 Double Eagle $20 gold coins in near-mint condition.

-Government bureaucrats threatened legal action against DSR unless they received a cut of the bounty.
-DSR settled by turning over 200 coins to the State of California.
-DSR auctioned off the rest of the coins bringing in $5.3 million dollars.
+against DSR unless they received a cut of the bounty.
+DSR settled by turning over 200 coins to

 Built on a wave-washed rock, the base of the lighthouse consists of hundreds of granite blocks, which are able to endure the eternal pounding of the crashing surf.
 The tower rises 150 feet above the water and is topped off with a cast-iron lantern room, which today, thanks to the St. George Reef Lighthouse Preservation Society, is fully automated.
 Even today, sailors and fishermen are kept safe by the light.